Home Electrical Safety Guide: What Every Homeowner Must Know

 When to Call a Licensed Electrician

-While some basic electrical tasks are within reach of a capable homeowner, many situations require a licensed professional.
+While some basic electrical tasks are within reach of a capable homeowner, many situations involving residential electrical systems require a licensed professional.
+Understanding when to hire a licensed electrician versus doing it yourself is critical for safety, and calling a qualified electrician lowers the risk of fire and shock when work goes beyond basic tasks.
 Call an electrician for the following situations:

 - Any work on your electrical panel or main service

-- Adding new circuits or running new wiring
+- Adding new circuits or modifying electrical wiring

 - Any situation where you encounter aluminum wiring or knob-and-tube wiring